devonfw/mrchecker/example/README.md

 * Download the code (you can clone it via git or download a zip from [here](https://downgit.evecalm.com/#/home?url=https://github.com/devonfw/mrchecker/tree/develop/example)).

-* Import it as Maven project using and IDE like Eclipse or InteliJ.
+* Import it as Maven project using and IDE like Eclipse or IntelliJ.

 * Run example tests.